-Drivers of financial boom and bust may be all in the mind, study findsSeptember 18th, 2013 in Neuroscience /
+Drivers of financial boom and bust may be all in the mind, study findsSeptember 18, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—During financial bubbles, such as the one that centered around the U.S. housing market and triggered the Great Recession, some investors react differently than others.
 Some rush in, trying to "time" the market's rise and fall, while others play it safe and bow out.
 Ever wonder what accounts for such differences?
 New neuroeconomic research at the California Institute of Technology (Caltech) has found that the investors most likely to take a risk and fuel bubble markets are those with good "theory of mind" skills—those who are good at "putting themselves in others' shoes."
 They think the most about the motives behind prices and what other people in the market are likely to do next, but during bubble markets, that actually becomes risky behavior.

 The finding is contrary to what some economists have suggested—that financial bubbles are driven by confusion or denial on the part of investors and traders.

 "What we find is that the people who are most susceptible to bubbles are not just reckless traders getting caught up in a frenzy," says Colin Camerer, the Robert Kirby Professor of Behavioral Economics at Caltech.
 "Instead, when there are unusual patterns in trading activity, these people are actually thinking a lot about what it means, and they're deciding to jump in."

 Camerer is one of the principal investigators on a new paper describing the study and its results in the September 16 issue of the journal Neuron.
 The study was led by Benedetto De Martino, senior research fellow at Royal Holloway, University of London, while he was a postdoctoral scholar at Caltech.